bird70/ask-the-data/_posts/2024-01-03-Automatic-Vector-Tile-Layer-Updates.md

 ---
 layout: post
 author: Tilmann Steinmetz
+description: Using arcpy and ArcGIS Python API to script regular updates to a pre-styled Vector Tile Layer in ArcGIS Online or ArcGIS Enterprise.
+title: Automatic Vector Tile Layer Updates, using arcpy and ArcGIS Python API
 ---

 Working with Web GIS layers in ArcGIS Online or ArcGIS Enterprise can be very easy, as long as it's done interactively via a web browser or an Esri client application such as ArcGIS Pro.